 See additional information on applying for federal financial aid from the Department of Health Services.

-The UW MHA program offers three scholarship awards to current Executive MHA students.
+The UW MHA program offers scholarship awards to current Executive MHA students.
 These scholarships honor and support students who embody the program’s values of diversity, service and leadership, and who demonstrate knowledge of and ability to apply such values within the program, and the health care profession’s scope of practice.
+The program also offers scholarships to students in financial need.
 Learn more about Executive MHA Program Scholarships.

 Your employer may offer some or all of the following benefits: tuition reimbursement; continuation of salary during program travel and projects; leave for program activities without debiting vacation time; and reimbursement for travel, lodging and other expenses incurred while attending on-campus sessions.
 To determine your employer's policy on education benefits, contact your human resources department.